nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #1.md

 ORDER BY sales.customer_id
 ```

-10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi — how many points do customer A and B have at the end of January?
+**10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi — how many points do customer A and B have at the end of January?**

 ```sql
 SELECT sales.customer_id, SUM(